PraTham-Patill/DataNexus/DEPLOYMENT.md

    - Sign up with your GitHub account

 2. **Create New Project**
+   - Click "Start a New Project"
+   - Choose "Deploy from GitHub repo"
+   - Select your DataNexus repository
+   - Railway auto-detects Django and uses Procfile

+3. **Add PostgreSQL Database**
+   - In Railway dashboard, click "New"
+   - Select "Database" → "PostgreSQL"
+   - Railway automatically creates DATABASE_URL

+2. **Create New Project**
    - Click "New Project"
    - Select "Deploy from GitHub repo"
    - Connect your DataNexus repository